 Cover your losses Eshopbox’s auto-generated reports help you monitor and file claims, arrest leakages and reduce fallouts.
 You can ensure that every return is correctly accounted through automated reconciliation of returns with refunds.
 If the returned product is damaged, you can generate a Claim Filing Report (CFR).
 Moreover, through insightful reports, you can identify products with high return rates to formulate corrective measures.

 A strong returns policy works in multiple directions.
 If you can handle the process quickly and efficiently, it might help you to reach your goals rapidly as well.
 External help will accelerate the process and amplify the results.
-It will not only help you to minimise your returns and the losses which come with returns, but also boost sales and build everlasting confidence of your customers in your brand.
+It will not only help you to minimise your return rate and the losses which come with returns, but also boost ecommerce sales and build everlasting confidence of your customers in your brand.